Student loans and grants in the United Kingdom: Plan 1 & 4 (1998–present)

-Plan 2 (2012- present)
+Plan 2 (2012–present)

 Plan 2 loans were introduced during the overhaul of student finance in 2012, and are offered in England and Wales only.
 In Wales these are still used for undergraduate courses, while in England they have only been used for short course loans since 2023, with most courses instead using Plan 5.
 These loans are much larger than Plan 1 & 4 loans, as tuition fees were greatly increased from 2012.
 Such loans did not enter repayment until at least April 2016.

 Under this scheme, repayments are also calculated as 9% of annual gross income, but relative to a higher initial threshold than Plan 1.
 The interest for these loans will initially accrue at the rate of RPI plus 3% until they become eligible for repayment (the April after graduating), after which there will be a progressive rate of interest dependent on income.
 The rate will range from RPI for those earning up to £21,000 per annum, up to a maximum of RPI+3% at a salary of £41,000 and above.

-On average students with loans taken after September 2012 would initially accrue £44,000 of debt..
-This average loan balance increased further from academic year 2016/17 with the large shift from maintenance grant to maintenance loan funding.
-The repayment threshold for Plan 2 loans was increased from £21,000 to £25,000 for tax year 2018/19, and annually with average earnings thereafter, despite a previous intention to freeze it at £21,000 until at least April 2021.
-However, in February 2022 it was announced that the threshold would again be frozen until 2025.
-The upper interest threshold was raised to £45,000 from £41,000 but was then also frozen to April 2025.
-Both thresholds are now indexed to RPI instead of average earnings.
+The threshold was originally billed to rise with inflation, but has at times been frozen, or arbitrarily set at a specific value as happened in 2018–2019.

 Plan 2 loans are written off 30 years after they became eligible for repayment.

-At times the prevailing market rates are lower than the student loans rates; these are capped when this occurs.
-In the table below, these occasions are marked with ^{†}.
+^{†}At times the prevailing market rates or government policy caps are lower than the usual rates; rates are capped when this occurs.